bmaunde/guidelines/connector-integration-guide.md

 This document is a guide for integrating with the Consnet Connector.
 Refer to the Overview section for more information what this product is.

 ## Target Audience
 This document is meant for technical experts who intend to integrate systems using the Connector.
-It provides information on where to send requests, how to create the request and what to exp
+It provides information on where to send requests, how to create the request and what to expect in terms of the response.
+It also provides information on what is currently supported by the current version of the Connector.

 ## Overview